Quantum Gates via Dynamical Decoupling of Central Qubit on IBMQ and 15NV Center in Diamond: Conclusion and Outlook

-Another possible application of the DD-gates is for the generation of polarization of the target qubits, which are commonly in initially mixed thermal states.
+Another possible application of the DD-gates is the polarization of target qubits, which are commonly in mixed thermal states.
 Here, we propose and simulate a high-efficiency method with NVs using a simple CPMG sequence.
-This could represent a significant simplification of the experimental conditions of current methods for polarization generation, by not requiring precise magnetic field alignment~\cite{single_shot_readout} or intricate pulse sequences~\cite{DNP1, DNP2}.
-The natural progression of this work is then the experimental verification of the proposed polarization protocol.
-In addition to the measurement of the $^{15}$NV nuclear spin observable (Sec.~\ref{sec:NV_2qubit}), in order to fully validate the DD-gate application with NVs.
+This could represent a significant simplification of the experimental conditions of current methods for polarization, where precise magnetic field alignment~\cite{single_shot_readout} or intricate pulse sequences~\cite{DNP1} based on Hamiltonian engineering~\cite{DNP2} are not required.
+The natural progression of this work is then the experimental verification of the proposed polarization protocol and the measurement of the $^{15}$NV nuclear spin observable (Sec.~\ref{sec:NV_2qubit}), in order to fully validate the DD-gate application with NVs.

-Further generalizations of the model can be obtained by introducing interactions between the target qubits, which are in good approximation neglected in this work.
-But could potentially be leveraged by the DD technique as well, in order to obtain even more robust multi-qubit DD-gates.
-This study also focused on only two possible initial states for the target qubit: $\ket{0}$ and $\hat{\mathbb{1}}/2$, representing a part of a broader operational landscape.
-Moreover, the intermediate values for the number of pulses $N$ between the initialization of the pulse sequence and the complete population inversion of the target qubit can potentially be employed for the generation of deterministic entangled states with high concurrence (Sec.~\ref{sec:IBMQ_2}).
-An effect which is not analyzed in depth in this work.
+Further generalizations of the model can be obtained by introducing interactions between the target qubits, which are neglected in this work.
+However, these could potentially be leveraged by the DD technique as well, in order to obtain even more robust multi-qubit DD-gates.
+This study also focuses on only two possible initial states for the target qubit: $\ket{0}$ and $\hat{\mathds{1}}/2$, representing a part of a broader operational landscape.
+Moreover, the method shows potential for the generation of deterministic entangled states with high concurrence (Sec.~\ref{sec:IBMQ_2}), which is not analyzed in depth here.
 Future studies can then characterize the complete quantum channel induced by the DD-gates, enabling its utilization in general quantum algorithm applications.